- All Topics

 - Buyer's Guide

-To ensure the right amount of lubricant, it will be critical to maintain the proper oil level.
+It will be critical to maintain the proper oil level to ensure the right amount of lubricant is being used.
 Also, no other lubricant should be put in the engine, and the lubricant should not be mixed with any other product, such as an assembly oil or other lubricant type.
 The selected engine oil likely should not be used for other applications either.

 Of course, lubricants age over time, so there will come a time when the oil must be replaced.
 Traditionally, engine oils are changed according to an established time period or mileage limit.
-However, they also can be changed based on the actual need to replace them.
+However, they also can be changed when an issue is identified.
 In this case, it will be necessary to perform tests on the oil in a laboratory or by using online sensors.
 The tests or monitoring results will indicate the right time to change the oil in order to optimize its use and protect the engine.